There are two main principles behind Open Access (OA):

 Post-print, Postprint, AAM, Final manuscript, Author’s version, Version 2.

-The version of the paper which has passed the editorial process and peer-review (if applicable) and is ready to go forward to being prepared for publication.
+The version which has passed the editorial process and peer-review (if applicable) and is ready to go forward to being prepared for publication.
 This version will include any academically-necessary changes which have been made as a result of peer-review.
 This version will not include any formatting or copy-editing applied by the publisher.

 Most publishers will allow you to make this version available through a non-commercial website or through an open access repository.
 Some publishers will allow this version to be posted to commercial sites like ResearchGate or Academia.edu but many will not.
 Some publishers will only allow this version to be made open access once an embargo period has elapsed following publication.
 Check your journal/publisher policy.